• Skip to primary navigation

 • Mini eggs: The milk chocolate mini egg middles get all soft and gooey in the oven.

-• Crackle tops: Eggs and sugar are whisked until thickened and lightened in colour to create the crackle tops.
+• Crackle tops: Eggs and sugar are whisked until thickened and lightened in color to create the crackle tops.

 • Quick and easy: They're so easy to make and you don't need an electric mixer.

-• Add your favourite toasted and chopped nuts
+• Add your favorite toasted and chopped nuts.

 • Drizzle with biscoff, nutella, and/or salted caramel sauce.